-Spring has arrived on Crochet Dreamz with this crochet shawl pattern.
-I used Lionbrand Mandala Baby in color Unicorn Cloud for the pattern.
+Spring has arrived on Crochet Dreamz with this new crochet shawl pattern.
+I used Lionbrand Mandala Baby in color Unicorn Cloud for the 1 skein crochet shawl.

 I thought it would be lame if I named a lady’s pattern Unicorn shawl, so I named it the magic spell shawl.

 Where is spring by the way?
 I hope my shawl will cast its magic spell and bring spring sooner.
 Until then, should I design one more pattern for the chilly weather?
 What do you say?